 - ND filters.
 Neutral density filters are important to block the light, which allows longer exposures even during the day.
 They differ in the number of exposure stops they block.
 ND2 blocks one stop and is useless in most cases.
 ND4 blocks two stops.
 ND8 blocks three stops.
 I recommend to have at least ND8 and maybe something even darker for daylight long exposures, like ND400.
 The good cheap filters are Cokin; the more expensive brands are NiSi or Hoya.

 - CPL filter.
 The circular polarise is a must have for any landscape photographer.
 First of all, it serves as an ND filter as a side effect.
 But its primary function is to remove the reflected polarised light.
 It’s perfect to remove glares from the water surface and reveal the bottom.
-Also, it is indispensable for the forest photography, where it eliminates all the glares from the leaves, bringing in the colour and saturation.
+Also, it is indispensable for the forest photography, where it eliminates all the glares from the leaves, bringing in the color and saturation.

 - Graduated filters.
 They are partially dark, which you can use to darken the sky while leaving the foreground brighter.
 I recommend using them only if you have zero experience with Photoshop.
 Otherwise, I suggest bracketing the photos.
 This allows for much better control and improved results than the filters.